opentensor/bittensor/migration.md

 12. Find and process all `TODOs` across the entire code base.
 If in doubt, discuss each one with the team separately.
 SDK has 29 TODOs.
 13. ✅ The SDK is dropping support for `Python 3.9` starting with this release.
 14. Remove `Default is` and `Default to` in docstrings bc parameters enough.
+15. camfairchild: TODO, but we should have a grab_metadata if we don't already.
+Maybe don't decode, but can have a call that removes the Raw prefix, and another just doing grab_metadata_raw (no decoding)

 ## New features
 1. Add `bittensor.utils.hex_to_ss58` function.
 SDK still doesn't have it.
 (Probably inner import `from scalecodec import ss58_encode, ss58_decode`)